keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 image:  images/Plate.JPG
 ---

-# Fad Diets, Macros, and The Flotsam and Jetsam of Misinformation Floating Around On the Inter-waves

 Just as there have always been, there are a lot of fad diets out right now.[^1] Trust me, I know, because I've tried most of them.
 The Atkins diet is a big one.
 As is the ketogenic diet, the South Beach diet, and the Zone diet, to name a few.[^2]

 My point is there's a metric shit ton of them out there, and a lot of people have no idea what it is they need, or don't need, to actually put into their body.
 So, I'm here to help clarify a few things.